9dots/9dots.io-pages/OkCptIN.md

 3. Today, students are adding two new mechanics to the game.

 4. The first mechanic is adding a door the blocks the players path.
-	- The door requires a key to open
+	- The door requires a key to open.
-	- Make the key visible but not on the same path as the door
+	- Make the key visible but not on the same path as the door.
-	- Make sure the player can not just jump over the door
+	- Make sure the player can not just jump over the door.
-	- To make the door work you need to pick the correct corresponding key item
+	- To make the door work you need to pick the correct corresponding key item.

 5. The second mechanic that students are adding is moving blocks.
 Moving blocks can be a fun way to challenge players to move over a gap